 In 1722, Daniel Defoe set off on his Tour Through the Eastern Counties of England.
 In 1724, he began A Tour through the Whole Island of Great Britain.
 William Cobbett started his Rural Rides on 30 October 1821.
 A century later, H.V.
 Morton went by car and wrote In Search of England.
 A few years later, J. B. Priestley made his English Journey.
 In the 1930's John Betjeman initiated the Shell Guides and in the 1960s made his programmes on country towns, mainly in the South West, which are now available on video.
 Beryl Bainbridge followed in Priestley's footsteps with her English Journey: or the Road to Milton Keynes, in 1984, which was made into a series of eight television programmes.
 Itineraries of travel writers

 Now, for the 21st century, I set out, digital camera in hand, in search of places of historic interest in England.
-Here you will not find many world heritage sites, which are much photographed already, but the small jewels scattered in profusion around the country.
+Here you will find some English Heritage and National Trust Properties, which are much photographed already, but in addition some of the small jewels scattered in profusion around the country.
 If there is a preponderance of old churches among my selections it is in part for practical reasons.
 Firstly, in any village, the church is likely to be the oldest building.
 Secondly, the churchyard is open to the public and you may be fortunate to gain access to the church itself.
 If you do, you may find something of the history of the village, either in the monuments or in a booklet about the church.
 E. A. Greening Lamborn, in his book The English Parish Church, wrote in 1929:

 "The most precious inheritance of the English is their poety and their parish churches.
 These are our unique possessions, our peculiar treasures; and no Englishman can take a just pride in his race or country who has not learned to appreciate and love them.
 The parish church is hallowed not merely by its purpose but by its age-old associations.
 Thirty generations have worked upon its fabric and revealed in their work their needs in this life and their ideas of another; it as been associated not merely with the great crises of their lives, with baptisms, marriages and burials, but with the daily round, the common task, the common amusement; its bells measured out their days and called them to work and rest as well as to prayer."